ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-12. What is the significance of a correlation coefficient value of 0?
+Q. What is the significance of a correlation coefficient value of 0?

 <details><summary><b>Answer</b></summary>